top of page

 Then he brought me through the entrance, which was at the side of the gate, to the north row of the holy chambers for the priests, and behold, a place was there at the extreme western end of them.
 And he said to me, "This is the place where the priests shall boil the guilt offering and the sin offering, and where they shall bake the grain offering, in order not to bring them out into the outer court and so transmit holiness to the people."
 (Ezekiel 46:19-20 ESV)

-Hundreds of years before the New Testament was written Ezekiel was given a vision of a future restored Temple in Jerusalem.
-In that vision Ezekiel describes a place inside the temple area reserved for the priests to live.
-In the vision Ezekiel was given instructions concerning the proper preparation of the food portions allotted to the priests from the guilt and sin offerings made by the people.
+Hundreds of years before the New Testament was written, Ezekiel was given a vision of a future restored Temple in Jerusalem.
+In that vision Ezekiel described a place inside the temple area reserved for the priests to live.
+In the vision Ezekiel was given instructions concerning the proper preparation of the food portions allotted to the priests.
+God's law allowed them to eat some of the offerings made by the people.

-The offerings prepared there were holy to the Lord.
+The offerings prepared in the temple were holy to the Lord.
 Therefore their handling was regulated.
 The priests lived separated lives in many respects according to the regulations of the law of God.
 Earlier in the book of Ezekiel in chapter 44:22 the priests were told to only marry a virgin or a widow of a priest.
-By this they showed their separateness between that which was “the common” and that which was dedicated to God.
-Now this new regulation required that this sacrificial food of the priests was to remain separated “in order not to bring them out into the outer court and so transmit holiness to the people” (verse 20, ESV).
+By this they showed their separation from the common people because they were dedicated to the service of God.
+This food regulation required that this sacrificial food of the priests was to remain separated “in order not to bring them out into the outer court and so transmit holiness to the people” (verse 20, ESV).

 This regulation sounds like God does not want to make those in the outer court holy and that there is no possibility of closeness to God for those of us (read: all of us) who have been defiled by sin.
-But in consideration that these food items are remnants of God’s ordained sacrifices for the forgiveness of sin, the greater context of the command is how God is jealous for the reverence for the sacrifices that covered sin.
+But considering that these food items are remnants of God’s ordained sacrifices for the forgiveness of sin, the greater context of the command is how God is jealous for the reverence for the sacrifices that covered sin.
 If there is not a reverence for the sacrifices, then the way to forgiveness and reconciliation with God is disregarded.
+As we were reminded in the New Testament, without the shedding of blood, there is no forgiveness of sins.

 Jesus taught that we should give not give that which is holy to the dogs (Matthew 7:22).
 God must insist on the reverence of his sacrifices because the sacrifices speak of his holiness in opposition to our sin.
 Only a pure offering redeems.
 The mindset of the faithful ought to be adoration for the sacrifices God provides.
 If not, then they will devalue the provision God has made for us to enter into his holiness.

-The redemption God provides is an invitation into his holiness.
+The redemption God provides is not only the forgiveness of sins, but also is an invitation into his holiness.
 That holiness must be respected.
 Therefore, the food resources of the guilt and sin offerings were only for priestly consumption within their precinct.
-To bring the holy food outside without this consciousness of reverence by the people of the outer court is the equivalent of casting what is holy to the dogs.
+To bring the holy food outside to the outer court without this consciousness of reverence by the people is the equivalent of casting what is holy to the dogs.

 The holiness of the sacrifices is in view here.
-Sacrifices had validity by their origin in the merciful provision of God when they were received as He commanded.
+Sacrifices had validity by their origin in the merciful provision of God when they were implemented as He commanded.
+The priests were taught in Leviticus 17:11, "For the life of the flesh is in the blood; and I have given it to you upon the altar to make atonement for your souls."
 God abhorred the loss of reverence for the holiness of his provision for the forgiveness of our sin.

 Paul wrote that the humility of Christ was that he came out of God’s heaven as the equal of the Father and took upon himself the human flesh form of his own creation.
 In that way He had a physical life to offer to God in heaven in our place and on our level.
 But the love of God provided for more.
-Jesus suffered the humiliation of humility in the sight of the unjust on the cross of his crucifixion (Philippians 2:8).
+Jesus suffered the humiliation of death on the cross as if he were a common criminal (Philippians 2:8).

 We who are grateful believers are called the priesthood of God by the apostle Peter (1 Peter 2:9).
 Like the priesthood of the restored Temple who handled the sacrifice with care, we hold in utmost reverence the holiness of God’s unique Son who died for our sins.
 Our reverence rests upon the inherent holiness of the sacrifice of the one called "the Lamb of God" who offered his life in obedience to the plan of God, “the righteous for the unrighteous” (1 Peter 3:18).

 Those who longed for redemption in Israel (Luke 2:38) saw in the crucifixion the sacrifice that redeems.
 The skeptics who passed by derided Jesus by mocking the holy sacrifice and claiming God had turned his face from him (Matthew 27:39 – 44).
-The astoundingly accurate prophecy of the Old Testament is Psalm 22.
+Psalm 22 was an astounding prophecy in the Old Testament of this very day.
 In it God made clear the holiness of the Son: For he has not despised or abhorred the affliction of the afflicted, and he has not hidden his face from him, but has heard, when he cried to him (Psalms 22:24 ESV).

 These men changed their opinions of Jesus.
-Formerly they said he was accursed of God but now they called him the Son of God.
-There was no one that day who changed their opinion of Jesus from Christ to accused sinner.
+Formerly they said he was accursed of God as a sinner, but seeing him die they now called him the Son of God.
+There was no one that day who did the opposite and changed their opinion of Jesus from Christ to accused sinner.
 The goodness of God leads us to repentance.
 It pleases God that we see holiness in his Son on the cross.
 Those who see and believe in him will live.

 Let me close by mentioning how this reverenced evaluation of Christ on the cross underlies the apostolic preaching of Jesus.